Poole's Land: Culture

 Residents of Poole's Land lived in camp-like settings, occupying tents, wooden cabins, treehouses, or tiny homes, many placed on the back of trailers in order to abide by local Tofino housing bylaws.
-Even the remains of a disused school bus (known as the Magic Bus) served as a place of residence.
+Even the remains of a disused school bus (known as the Magic Bus; not the same bus in the photo) served as a place of residence.
 There was no on-site plumbing, with the community making use of outhouses and composting toilets for bathroom facilities and using the nearby Pacific Ocean to wash.
 Poole estimated that, in any given year, during the summer months there could be as many as 100 residents living simultaneously on Poole's Land.

 Many Poole's Land residents were poor or even homeless as they arrived but often found work in the area as unskilled labour.
 Critics of Poole's Land associated the residents with criminality, but supporters suggested that the site offered some of the only affordable accommodation in the area during the summer, as all other accommodation in the town would be rented out to seasonal tourists, and thus was very important to the Tofino workforce.
 Many of those who sought out residency on Poole's Land also came with mental health issues, something Goodlife acknowledged but said he was committed to attempting to manage.

 Poole's Land was a popular destination not just for prospective residents; it was estimated that approximately 20,000 tourists passed through the site in a 30-year period, despite the remoteness of its location.